chef/chef-web-docs/chef_master/source/about_chefdk.rst

      - Use to encrypt data bag items using the public keys of a list of nodes.
 This allows only those nodes to decrypt the encrypted values.
    * - ChefSpec
      - A unit testing framework that tests resources locally.
+   * - Cookstyle
+     - A Rubocop-based style-checking tool for writing clean cookbooks.
    * - Delivery CLI
      - A command-line tool for continuous delivery workflow.
 Is used to setup and execute phase jobs on an Chef Automate server.
    * - Fauxhai